-- We need to mentor these young women with basic life skills.
+- We need to mentor these women with basic life skills.
 Many will be timid, lack basic skills such as confidence, self-belief, discipline, persistence, and money management;

-- We need to position these young women well, in order for them to win a job.
-This requires teaching them hands-on vocational skills (such as cooking, tailoring, cleaning).
-These young women will need basic tutoring in reading and math;
+- We need to position these women well, in order for them to win a job.
+This requires teaching them hands-on vocational skills in popular occupations.
+These women will also need basic tutoring in reading and math;

-- We need to establish a network of trusted employers willing to give these young women a chance;
+- We need to establish a network of trusted employers willing to give these women a chance;

 - And we need to keep in contact with them (if they are willing) for a reasonable period of time following their job placement to ensure they can overcome obstacles.

 In essence, we need to become their caring parent as they take this first step.